Behavioural analytics: see what moves AHT, FCR and NPS

 Analytics without cadence become interesting facts.
 We design a simple operating rhythm so behaviours improve every week.

-- Monday priorities (15 mins): choose 1–2 micro behaviours per queue; set team goals.
+- Monday priorities (15 mins): choose 1–2 micro-behaviours per queue; set team goals.

 - Daily huddles (10 mins): win, focus, barrier; one action per team.